Continuing Education Activity

 History and Physical

-Symptoms of elevated intracranial hypertension are primarily derived from neurological irritation, compression, or displacement and papilledema.
+Symptoms of elevated intracranial hypertension are primarily derived from neurological irritation, compression, or displacement, and papilledema.
 Non-specific headaches are recorded in almost all cases and are likely mediated via the pain fibers of the trigeminal nerve in the dura and blood vessels of the brain.
 Pain is generally diffuse and worse in the mornings with exacerbation by the Valsalva maneuver.
 Nausea and vomiting are common presentations of elevated ICP.
-Patients can present with double vision most frequently with horizontal diplopia associated with CN VI palsy from compression.
+Patients can present with double vision most frequently with horizontal diplopia associated with sixth cranial nerve palsy from compression.
 Transient visual abnormalities occur frequently, often described as a gradual dimming of vision in one or both of the eyes.
 Visual abnormalities worsen with changes in posture.
 Peripheral visual loss may be reported and most commonly begins in the nasal inferior quadrant with subsequent loss of the central visual field.
 Alterations in visual acuity with blurring or distortion may occur.
 Variable degrees of loss of color distinction may occur.
 In more severe or chronic cases, a sudden visual loss can occur due to intraocular hemorrhage.
 Tinnitus with a pulsing rhythm exacerbated by supine or bending positions and Valsalva maneuvers can occur.
 Radicular pain, numbness, or paresthesias are possible and most commonly associated with localized compression or possible herniation of the brain.
 Neurological findings are indications of severe disease.
-The anatomical locations where herniation is most likely to occur include the subfalcine, central transtentorial, uncal transtentorial, cerebellar tonsillar/foramen magnum, and transcalvarial routes.
+The anatomical locations where the herniation is most likely to occur include the subfalcine, central transtentorial, uncal transtentorial, cerebellar tonsillar/foramen magnum, and transcalvarial routes.
 These types of changes may lead to decreased consciousness or responsiveness.
 Focal neurological constellations depend on which region of the brain has herniated.
 Often this results in a stupor state or more severely with coma due to the local effect of mass lesions or pressure on the reticular formations of the midbrain.
 It may further lead to respiratory compromise.

 Infants can have a widening of cranial sutures and bulging fontanelle.